carpentries-incubator/SDC-BIDS-dMRI/episodes/diffusion_tensor_imaging.md

 ![RGB FA map]({{ relative_root_path }}/fig/diffusion_tensor_imaging/plot_fa_rgb.png)

-Another way of visualizing the tensors is to display the diffusion tensor in each imaging voxel with colour encoding
+Another way of visualizing the tensors is to display the diffusion tensor in each imaging voxel with colour encoding.
-(Please refer to the [<code>DIPY</code> documentation](https://dipy.org/tutorials/) for the necessary steps to perform this type of visualization, as it can be memory intensive).
 Below is an example of one such tensor visualization.

 ![Tensor visualization]({{ relative_root_path }}/fig/diffusion_tensor_imaging/TensorViz.png)

+> ## Tensor visualization
+>
+> Visualizing tensors can be memory intensive.
+Please refer to the
+> [`DIPY` documentation](https://dipy.org/tutorials/) for the necessary steps to
+> perform this type of visualization.
+{: .callout}

 ### Some notes on DTI